sahelinath22/Hospital-Emergency-Room-Data-Records-Interactive-Dsashboard-Project-2/README.md

 Above: Snapshot of the interactive Excel Dashboard displaying patient flow and key hospital metrics.

-🎥 Dashboard Demo

-Watch the interactive dashboard video to see how slicers and filters dynamically update insights.
-📽️ Click here to view the dashboard demo

 📂 Repository Contents
 File Name	Description
-Excel Dashboard Project 2 SAHELI NATH.xlsx	Main Excel file containing dataset, pivot tables, and the dashboard. dashboard.png	Image preview of the dashboard. dashboard.mp4	Interactive video demonstration of the dashboard.
+Excel Dashboard Project 2 SAHELI NATH.xlsx	Main Excel file containing dataset, pivot tables, and the dashboard. dashboard.png	Image preview of the dashboard.
 README.md	Project documentation file.
 🧩 Skills Demonstrated